PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Assert Selected Id Contain
+## Assert Selected Id Match

-Asserts that option element ID for selected option in the specified select element contains the given value.
+Asserts that option element ID for selected option in the specified select element matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertSelectedIdContain(locator, text)
+assertSelectedIdMatch(locator, text)
 `

 `
-assertSelectedIdContain(parentLocator, locator, text)
+assertSelectedIdMatch(parentLocator, locator, text)
 `

 ### Parameters